leonaardoin/api-locator/README.md

 <h3>How I Created My Project</h3>

 Before beginning my project, I needed to locate an appropriate API that would give me the free content I needed for a suitable amount of daily calls.
 From there, I had to determine the webpage functionality and design.
 I opted for a grid of recipe cards.
 I chose a public API, mealDB.
-This API was a webAPI not requiring an API key.
+This API was a webAPI not requiring an API key so I did not use an .env file in this project.
 <br>

 <h3>Problems Encountered</h3>